 I have a question for you.
 It involves a complex matter, but I trust your biblical response after having read your web page.

 I am married currently and was also married twice before this marriage.
 I have since repented and grieved over all of my wickedness when I saw biblically what I had been.
 My first husband also remarried and has a third wife.
 I sense much shame and remorse as I write.
 I know the way of righteousness now but way too late.
 Besides all of this my current husband's wife, his first one, died about fifteen years ago.
 My first husband had committed adultery after adultery and had been found to have molested my own sister.
 So I divorced him.
 My second husband was divorced by his first wife, and he then married me.
 She had divorced him.
 About ten years he returned to his first wife and their children.
-I then remarried for a third time.
+I then remarried for the third time.
 Sinful wickedness and insanity, yes.

 The dilemma?
 My current husband and I were just informed that biblically we are adulterers currently and ongoing, and our eternal security is at risk because we are ongoing adulterers.